lingyz233/openrc-qbittorrent-initscript/README.md

 - Run on startup: `rc-update add qbittorrent default`

 ### Note
-Running `rc-service qbittorrent restart` will not work because qBittorrent does not stop immediately and will refuse to start if it detects that it is already running.
+[=Running `rc-service qbittorrent restart` will not work because qBittorrent does not=] [=stop immediately and will refuse to start if it detects that it is already running. =] In this version, it seems that `rc-service qbittorrent restart` works without any errors.